kevonc/kevoncheung.com/content/articles/20210114-the-mom-test.md

 Here is a quick description of what the Mom Test is about:

-“They say you shouldn’t ask your mom whether your business is a good idea, because she loves you and will lie to you.
+"They say you shouldn't ask your mom whether your business is a good idea, because she loves you and will lie to you.
 This is technically true, but it misses the point.
-You shouldn’t ask anyone if your business is a good idea.
-It’s a bad question and everyone will lie to you at least a little.
-As a matter of fact, it’s not their responsibility to tell you the truth.
-It’s your responsibility to find it and it’s worth doing right .”
+You shouldn't ask anyone if your business is a good idea.
+It's a bad question and everyone will lie to you at least a little.
+As a matter of fact, it's not their responsibility to tell you the truth.
+It's your responsibility to find it and it's worth doing right ."

 In the current world we live in, most people are nice to each other.
 They don't mean to lie, but because saying your idea sounds interesting and giving your words of affirmation are what you want to hear (plus it doesn't cost them money), it is simply easier to do so.